edge/docs/getting-started/customer-success.md

 View property: [empireonline.com](https://empireonline.com)

-## Foundland
+## Newfoundland

-Recognising that every second spent loading represents an incremental reduction in sales conversion for e-commerce, Foundland use Edge CDN to ensure high-performance delivery to their global audience.
+Recognising that every second spent loading represents an incremental reduction in sales conversion for e-commerce, Newfoundland use Edge CDN to ensure high-performance delivery to their global audience.

 > Edge has given us the ability to provide a customer experience that is identical regardless of location.
-We can drive traffic across global marketing platforms without worrying about the high costs of regional infrastructure. – **Sarah Khalaf**, Founder | Foundland
+We can drive traffic across global marketing platforms without worrying about the high costs of regional infrastructure. – **Sarah Khalaf**, Founder | Newfoundland

 View property: [foundland.com](https://foundland.com)